Dieudonn\'e theory for $n$-smooth group schemes: Preliminaries

 \subsection{Cartier duality and Verschiebung}

 If $G /\Spec R$ is a finite locally free commutative group scheme, its relative Cartier dual, denoted $G^\vee$, is the group scheme $\ul{\Hom}(G, \mathbb{G}_m)$.
 Concretely, the Hopf algebra of functions of $G^\vee$ is the $R$-linear dual of $\OO(G)$.
-Cartier duality induces an involutive anti-equivalence from the category of finite locally free $R$-group schemes to itself\footnote{ More generally, it is known that Cartier duality induces an involutive anti-equivalence between certain categories of group schemes and formal group schemes.
-For example, the duality between locally free $R$-modules and topological $R$-modules locally of the form $\prod_I R$ induces an anti-equivalence between locally free $R$-group schemes and locally free formal $R$-group schemes.
-For a discussion over a field, see \cite[§II.4]{Dem72}. }.
+Cartier duality induces an involutive anti-equivalence from the category of finite locally free $R$-group schemes to itself.

+More generally, the functor $\Homs(-,\mathbb{G}_m)$ is fully faithful on the category of affine commutative group schemes $G/\Spec R$ whose coordinate ring is flat Mittag-Leffler \cite[Theorem A]{AM25}.
+The class of flat Mittag-Leffler modules (whose definition we do not require) contains all projective modules, and countably generated flat Mittag-Leffler modules are projective.
+The essential image of this functor consists of group ind-finite ind-schemes whose coordinate pro-ring is pro-projective, and the inverse is given by $\Homs(-,\mathbb{G}_m)$.

+This setup applies to formal Lie groups.
+A formal Lie group is of the form $\Spf B$ where $B$ is a topological Hopf $R$-algebra whose underlying $R$-module is locally of the form $\prod_I R$ with the product topology.
+The topological linear dual $B^\vee$ is then a Hopf $R$-algebra whose underlying $R$-module is locally free \cite[Corollary 3.1.2]{AM25}, and we have isomorphisms